chizzletaz/BakeAndBinge/Testing.md

 [PEP8 online](http://pep8online.com/) is used to check the python code for PEP8 requirements.
 #### For app.py:
-Before checking the app.py file, I tried to remove as many mistakes beforehand, such as extra whitespaces, maximum code line length of 72, correct line breaks.
+Before checking the app.py file, I tried to remove as many mistakes beforehand, such as extra whitespaces, maximum code line length of 72, correct line breaks, etc.
 Nevertheless, there were a lot of issues that I missed.
 - Several notifications
 ![pep8 python notifications](https://github.com/chizzletaz/BakeAndBinge/blob/master/README/images/validation/python-pep8.png)